boxuanzhang/backend-test-php/README.md

 Wwoww, we're so popular right nowQ  The list of messages returned from the GET `/api/v1/messages` endpoint is pretty big.

-- Implement pagination on the messages controller.
+- Implement pagination on the messages controller. :white_check_mark:
-- The response should include the pagination details for fetching the next page.
+- The response should include the pagination details for fetching the next page. :white_check_mark:

 #### Task 14 - Fix the messages controller

 Ok so there's a couple of big problems with the messages controller.

-- The validation is pretty bad
+- The validation is pretty bad :white_check_mark:
-- You shouldn't be able to link a message to a parent_id that doesn't share the same topic_id
+- You shouldn't be able to link a message to a parent_id that doesn't share the same topic_id :white_check_mark:
-- We need a test to ensure that all this is working
+- We need a test to ensure that all this is working :white_check_mark:

 #### Task 15 - Document the messages controller